 - Our earnings guidance assumes timely and appropriate rate relief in our jurisdictions. - The midpoint of our guidance range does not include any expense or benefit under the ERM.
-For 2022, we expect to be in the 90% customer/10% company sharing band, expected to reduce earnings by \$0.09 per diluted share.
-Primarily due to the impact of the ERM in 2022, we expect to be near the low end of the range for Avista Utilities and consolidated. - Our outlook for other business includes expected earnings on investments, offset by costs associated with Avista Edge. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures, and other operating conditions.
+For 2023, we expect to be in the deadband of the ERM, with an increase to earnings of \$0.03 per diluted share. - We expect to manage our operating costs to an increase of 2 percent in 2023.
+Our 2023 guidance range reflects unrecovered structural costs estimated to reduce the return on equity by approximately 70 basis points, as well as regulatory timing lag estimated to reduce the return on equity by approximately 80 basis points, resulting in a return on equity for Avista Utilities of approximately 7.9 percent in 2023. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures, and other operating conditions.